dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 Windows Forms contains a variety of controls that you can add to forms: controls that display text boxes, buttons, drop-down boxes, radio buttons, and even webpages.<!-- TODO For a list of all the controls you can use on a form, see [Controls to Use on Windows Forms](./controls/controls-to-use-on-windows-forms.md).--> If an existing control doesn't meet your needs, Windows Forms also supports creating your own custom controls using the <xref:System.Windows.Forms.UserControl> class.

 Windows Forms has rich UI controls that emulate features in high-end apps like Microsoft Office.
-When you use the <xref:System.Windows.Forms.ToolStrip> and <xref:System.Windows.Forms.MenuStrip> control, you can create toolbars and menus that contain text and images, display submenus, and host other controls such as text boxes and combo boxes.
+When you use the <xref:System.Windows.Forms.ToolStrip> and <xref:System.Windows.Forms.MenuStrip> controls, you can create toolbars and menus that contain text and images, display submenus, and host other controls such as text boxes and combo boxes.

 With the drag-and-drop **Windows Forms Designer** in Visual Studio, you can easily create Windows Forms apps.
-Just select the controls with your cursor and add them where you want on the form.
+Just select the controls with your cursor and place them where you want on the form.
 The designer provides tools such as gridlines and snap lines to take the hassle out of aligning controls.
 You can use the <xref:System.Windows.Forms.FlowLayoutPanel>, <xref:System.Windows.Forms.TableLayoutPanel>, and <xref:System.Windows.Forms.SplitContainer> controls to create advanced form layouts in less time.

 Finally, if you must create your own custom UI elements, the <xref:System.Drawing> namespace contains a large selection of classes to render lines, circles, and other shapes directly on a form.